phalcon-orphanage/docs/es-es/di.md

 <a name='accessing-di-static-way'></a>

-## Accessing the DI in a static way
+## Accediendo al DI en forma estática

 If needed you can access the latest DI created in a static function in the following way: